 If your child is still breastfeeding, and if it’s possible for you, you might want to think about visiting the centre during the day to give your child a feed.
 Many centres encourage breastfeeding mothers to visit, and it might help your child settle into care.

-If you have a child with disability, these ideas might help your child settle more easily:
+If you have a child with additional needs, these ideas might help your child:

 - Use a detailed communication book to share information between your home and the care setting.

-- Talk with your child’s carer about how you expect your child to behave.
+- Talk with your child’s educator about how you expect your child to behave.